 Another popular attraction is the indoor tropical garden with numerous live butterflies.
 You can walk into the room and observe the insects – some of which are the size of a small bird – from up close.

-The core of the museum’s permanent displays is formed by its collection of dioramas, which give visitors a good idea of the size and features of exotic animals.
+The core of the museum’s permanent displays is formed by its fastastic collection of dioramas, which give visitors a good idea of the size and features of exotic animals and their natural habitat.
 There are thirty-seven dioramas in total that show mounted animals from Asia, Africa and North America including bears, lions, tigers and the imposing moose in a representation of their natural habitat.
 And if you’re curious about the art of dioramas, the museum even has an exhibit that explains how they were made.

 On the top floor is “Outside In”, an educational and interactive experience for children where they can meet live animals.
 These animals live in the Live Animal Center, in the museum’s basement, where the Academy provides shelter for more than one hundred animals.
 Finally, on the main floor is ‘Science at the Academy’, an exhibit where visitors can learn about the research conducted at the Academy of Natural Sciences.